 What is the Best Soil to Grow Aloe Vera?

 The first consideration to keep in mind to make sure your Aloe Vera is happy in its new home is to provide the perfect soil with ample drainage.
-A good pre-mixed formula is our Cactus and Succulent Classic Potting Mix.
-This mix is ideal for the Aloe Vera as well as other succulents, thanks to a combination of pumice rock and coir that provides much-needed drainage for succulents.
+A good pre-mixed formula is our Aloe Vera Imperial Succulent Mix.
+This mix is ideal for the Aloe Vera as well as other succulents, thanks to a combination of Monterey bark from New Zealand, perlite, and turface that provide much-needed drainage for succulents.

 Potting and Repotting Your Aloe Vera

 Next, make sure you use a good pot.
 A pot that provides good drainage, such as an orchid pot, is an excellent choice as these help to prevent root rot, a common malady among succulents.